Spring-Native demo with Spring Boot 3

 sdk install java 22.3.r17-grl

-The next step ist do get the basic spring-application.
-On Spring Initilzr I select:
+The next step is to get the basic spring-application.
+On Spring Initializr I select:

 Make a change to the output